SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 ### Sequential Evaluation

-In the code above, we evaluates a block 1 time.
-This gives one `BlockResult` value, that contains the actual value and the accumulated state of that evaluation.
-Since we are not interested in a single value, but in a sequence of values for producing sound, we need to repeat the pattern from above.
+In the code above, we evaluates a `Block` one time.
+This gives one `BlockResult` value that contains the actual value and the accumulated state of that evaluation.
+Since we are not interested in a single value, but in a sequence of values for producing sound, we need to repeat the pattern.

-Assuming we have a sequence that produces random values (it's actually a list in F#, but it doesn't necessarily have to be a list; a sequence of values would be suficcient):
+Assuming we have a sequence that produces random values (here it's actually a list in F#, but it does not necessarily have to be a list; a sequence of values would be sufficient):

 ```fsharp
 let inputValues = [ 0.0; 0.2; 0.4; 0.6; 0.8; 1.0; 1.0; 1.0; 1.0; 1.0; 0.8; 0.6; 0.4; 0.2; 0.0 ]